MartinBulla/Ecology_Fund_Gen/README.md

-## Study material for courses "Ecology: Fundaments & General"
+## Study material for courses "Ecology: Fundamentals & General"

 Lectures and accompanying material will become available after each lecture.